stoverc/DataStructuresAndAlgorithms/README.md

 ## TODO:
  * Continue adding to <code>SparseMatrixStruct.cpp</code>.
- * Convert <code>SparseMatrixStruct.cpp</code> into a class with the appropriate header file.
+ * Implement header file + appropriate removal of member functions, etc., for <code>SparseMatrix.cpp</code>.
  * Get all the `Python` code translated in to `C++` (!!!) and `Java` (as time permits).
  * Translate `Array` ADT from `C++` to `Python` and `Java`.
  * Get study guide source re-added so I can work on it elsewhere.